Matt Ryan (American football): 2005

-2006 season
+2006

 Ryan started 11 of the 12 games.
 He completed 263-of-427 passes for a conference-leading 2,942 yards, 15 touchdowns, and ten interceptions.
 In addition, he rushed for four touchdowns.
 He was All-ACC first-team and led the ACC in total offense (242.2 yards per game) and in passing yards (245.5 yards per game).
 He was named ACC Offensive Back of the week three times.
 He set career highs in completions (32 against Central Michigan) and passing yards (356 against Brigham Young).
 He led the team to a 9–3 record including double overtime wins versus Clemson and Brigham Young.
 He led the Eagles to a close 25–24 victory on December 26, 2006, in the Meineke Car Care Bowl against Navy in Charlotte, North Carolina.
 In the season opener against Central Michigan, Ryan sprained his ankle.
 Against Virginia Tech, Ryan broke his foot on the same leg.
 Despite these injuries, Ryan only missed one game (against Buffalo).
 His 57 pass attempts in the 2006 Wake Forest game tied Shawn Halloran's performance against Syracuse in 1985 and Frank Harris' performance against Army in 1968.
 For the school record, his 40 pass completions in the 2006 Wake Forest game broke the old school record of 37 by Harris in the game against Army in 1968.